devicetree-org/lopper/README-architecture.txt

 #
 # When the code block runs, the python module "subsystem" will be loaded
 # from the assists subdirectory and made available to the code block.
-# The calls to subsystem.<function> will leverage the transforms availble
+# The calls to subsystem.<function> will leverage the transforms available
 # in that assist (and in this case, will expand various properties in
 # in the node).